One More Victim: Background and publication history

 Dan Burros was an American neo-Nazi, a former member of the neo-Nazi American Nazi Party, and the New York City leader of the Ku Klux Klan.
 He rose to being one of the highest-ranking members of the American Nazi Party and a King Kleagle of the KKK.
 He was so extreme in his antisemitism that many other racists found the extremity of his views embarrassing.

-Unbeknownst to his associates and the public, he was of Jewish heritage and had been raised in a religiously Jewish family, even undergoing a bar mitzvah.
+Unbeknownst to his associates and the public, Burros was of Jewish descent and had been raised in a religiously Jewish family, even undergoing a bar mitzvah.
 On October 31, 1965, Burros's Jewish background was revealed in an article by New York Times journalist McCandlish Phillips.
-After he read the story, Burros killed himself the same day, at the age of 28.
-The story resulted in large amounts of media attention and great shock at the Times itself.
+After Burros read the story, he killed himself the same day, at the age of 28.
+The story resulted in large amounts of media attention and great shock at the Times.

+The authors of One More Victim, A. M. Rosenthal and Arthur Gelb, were both journalists for the Times; Rosenthal was the assistant managing editor of the paper while Gelb was the metropolitan editor.
+The authors were initially concerned that they were morally responsible for the suicide as editors of the paper.
+Phillips, an evangelical Christian, declined involvement in the book, citing scripture: "touch not the spoil".

 The New American Library published the book in October 1967.
 Its first edition had 239 pages.
 It was published in paperback format the next year by their imprint Signet Books.
 The 1967 edition was subtitled The Life and Death of a Jewish Nazi, while the 1968 paperback edition was subtitled The Life and Death of an American-Jewish Nazi.
-The authors of One More Victim, A. M. Rosenthal and Arthur Gelb, were both journalists for the Times; Rosenthal was the assistant managing editor of the paper while Gelb was the metropolitan editor.
-The authors were initially concerned that they were morally responsible for the suicide as editors of the paper.
-Phillips, an evangelical Christian, declined involvement in the book, citing scripture: "touch not the spoil".
+For advertising, book received a major special promotion nationally, including through Jewish organizations.